pierre-pretorius/nebulex/guides/introduction/getting-started.md

 :ok
 ```

-> The given entries can be a `map` or a Key/Value tuple list.
+> The given entries can be a `map` or a key/value tuple list.

-### Inserting new entries and replacing existing ones
+### Inserting New Entries vs. Replacing Existing Ones

-As we saw previously, `put` creates a new entry in cache if it doesn't exist,
+As we saw previously, `put` creates a new entry in the cache if it doesn't
-or overrides it if it does exist (including the `:ttl`).
-However, there might
+exist, or overrides it if it does exist (including the `:ttl`).
+However, there
-be circumstances where we want to set the entry only if it doesn't exit or the
+might be circumstances where we want to set the entry only if it doesn't exist,
-other way around.
-For those cases you can use `put_new` and `replace` functions
+or the other way around.
+For those cases, you can use `put_new` and `replace`
-instead.
+functions instead.

-Let's try `put_new` and `put_new!` functions:
+Let's try the `put_new` and `put_new!` functions:

 ```elixir
 iex> new_user = %{id: 4, first_name: "John", last_name: "Doe"}